 Once nice and compact, your trench requires a border to help keep the gravel neatly contained.
 There are several types of border to choose from, including metal edging, bricks, wood and stone.
 These borders should cover both sides of the path.
 Check out the example image above; this person has used contrasting coloured bricks to form an attractive and robust border.

 A very simple but very important step is to line the smooth and compacted soil at the bottom of the trench with crushed stones.
-This should be about 10cm of hardcore, which must be level across the path area.
+This should be about 10cm of hardcore, which must be level across the garden path area.
 Always ensure the crushed stone is compacted once applied with either a sledge hammer or plate compactor, which you can hire out from your local DIY store.

 Including a permeable membrane between the base of the trench and the top layer of gravel is highly recommended.
 A membrane will ensure the gravel does not mix in with the base layer of hardcore or the soil beneath, and is also a strong, permeable and will prevent weeds from sprouting through your gravel.